Go to top button

 1.5.
 Contact mail address

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 17 on revitalising the global partnership for sustainable development; which is embedded in the European Commission’s Priorities under 'A stronger Europe in the world'.
+It is used to monitor progress towards SDG 17 on revitalizing the global partnership for sustainable development which is embedded in the European Commission’s Priorities under 'A new era for European Defence and Security' and 'Protecting our democracy, upholding our values'.

 SDG 17 calls for a global partnership for sustainable development.
 It highlights the importance of macroeconomic stability and of mobilising financial resources for developing countries.
 It also stresses the importance of trade and equitable rules for governing it.
 The goal also emphasises the importance of access to science and technology, in particular internet-based information and communications technology.